kossiitkgp/docs/.github/PULL_REQUEST_TEMPLATE.md

 ### Notes:
 - Read [.github/CONTRIBUTING.md](https://github.com/kossiitkgp/docs/blob/master/.github/CONTRIBUTING.md) before creating the Pull Request.
 This is a MUST.
 - KOSS Documentation is public.
 Make sure you are not adding any information which should remain private.
-- This template is for making any change to the `docs/` directory.
-You can ignore the template for making any change outside `docs/`.

 **Write path(s) which will be affected by this Pull Request.**
 Example: